grantmeng/nci-cardgame/README.md

 Player: with name and rule (default is SimpleRule) attribute, defined in player.py
 Rule:   consists of different rules for score calculation, defined in rule.py

+Main script: play.py
-Main script: the main script to start the game, run as 'python play.py' or 'python3 play.py' (depends on your Python version)
+The main script to start the game, run as 'python play.py' or 'python3 play.py' (depends on your Python version)

 Unit testing:
 Run pytest or py.test